 A commercial bank is a financial institution that helps community members open checking and savings accounts and manage money market accounts.
 However, as the name implies, a commercial bank also has a broader, business-oriented focus.
 Most commercial banks offer business loans and trade financing in addition to the more traditional deposit, withdrawal and transfer services.
 With such a diverse business profile, the sources of funds in commercial banks are varied.

 Deposits remain the main source of funds for a commercial bank.
 The money collected can go toward paying on interest-bearing accounts, completing customer withdrawals and other transactions.
-In June 2004 the total money supply from deposits held at commercial banks and other banking institutions in the U.S. totaled more than $1.3 billion.
+As of February 19, 2018, the total amount of savings deposits held at commercial banks and other banking institutions in the U.S. totaled more than $9.1 trillion.

 Savings account deposits are especially important to banks as the federal Regulation D law limits the amount of times a savings account holder can withdraw money.
 Currently, the law mandates that account holders can perform six transfers per month in the form of online, telephone or overdraft transfers.
 This allows banks to use the accounts' funds and still meet the withdrawal needs of the customer.

 A commercial bank builds a reserve fund with deposits so it can pay interest on accounts and complete withdrawals.
 Ideally, a bank's reserve fund should be equal to its capital.
 A bank builds its reserve fund by accumulating surplus profits during healthy financial years so that the funds can be used in leaner times.
 On average, a bank tries to accumulate approximately 12 percent of its net profit to build and maintain its reserve fund.